 • Deals closed — 0.

 He switched to BuzzPost.
 In 3 months after — 67 Facebook group leads, 4 closed deals, revenue: 85,000 ₪ commissions.
 BuzzPost cost: 747 ₪ (3 months).
 ROI: 113x.
+Same person, same apartments — only the distribution channel changed, one that reached the right people.

 When Buffer can be useful — the fair perspective